 How Long Does Gochujang Last?

 Gochujang will last you a long time in the refrigerator, as it is a fermented product.
-If you notice your Gochujang has begun to dry up or is becoming discolored, you should replace it.
-Be sure to keep it in the fridge.
+If you notice it has begun to dry up or is becoming discolored, you should replace it.

 So what are you waiting for?
 Get yourself some and get cooking!
 Highly recommended! – Mike H.

 NOTE: This post was updated on 7/28/21 to include new information and photos.
 It was originally published on 3/16/18.